-Many iOS device users are still confused about iCloud, the type of data that can be backed up on iCloud and the difference between iCloud and iCloud Drive.
+Many Apple device users are confused about iCloud, the type of data that can be backed up on iCloud and the difference between iCloud and iCloud Drive.
 The service has been very important for users who want to ensure the safety of their data and for those who want a clear picture of exactly what they are getting, this article will describe the difference between iCloud and iCloud drive.

 To do that, we need to take a look at both these services individually.
 Let's do that.